 - Blake is a self-fruiting vine with very small oval fruits.
 It is a vigorous plant, but the fruits are not as flavorful as Hayward or Saanichton 12.

 Actinidia chinensis is closely related to the fuzzy types of kiwi fruit but is hairless.
 Tropical, Arctic Beauty, and Pavlovskaya are other examples of A. chinensis.

 Arctic Beauty is the most cold-tolerant of the different varieties of kiwi.
 It has extremely hardy fruit and pink and white variegation on the leaves, making it an attractive addition to the landscape.
 Fruits are smaller and sparser than the other kiwi vine varieties but sweet and delicious.

 Krupnopladnaya has the largest fruit and Pautske is the most vigorous of the Arctic kiwis.
 Each of these does need male pollinators to produce fruit.

-Kiwi vines can produce fruit almost anywhere today as long as they get full sun, training, pruning, plenty of water and feeding.
-These extreme hardy specimens can bring a touch of the tropics to even zones with cold winters.
+Kiwi vines can produce fruit almost anywhere today as long as they get full sun, training, pruning, plenty of water, and feeding.
+These extremely hardy specimens can bring a touch of the tropics to even zones with cold winters.
 Just remember to provide a thick layer of mulch around the root zone and these tough kiwis will sprout back in spring.